 “Favorable” conditions in most areas, but “average” in the eastern East Siberian Sea and south west Chukchi Sea.

 Traffic along the main Northern Sea Route has already begun.
-The liquified natural gas carrier Nikolay Yevgenov is heading for the Bering Strait and has already sailed north of the New Siberian Islands.
+Marine Traffic reveals that the liquified natural gas carrier Nikolay Yevgenov is heading for the Bering Strait and has already sailed north of the New Siberian Islands.
 He is now entering the “average” ice area in the eastern ESS:

 Meanwhile the recently commissioned nuclear powered icebreaker Sibir is patiently waiting in the Vilkitsky Strait: